interlockledger/interlockrecord/src/DEPS.md

 and follow the instructions at https://botan.randombit.net/manual/building.html in order to build the library.

+#### Ubuntu 18.04

+Ubuntu 18.04 comes with Botan 2.4 by default.

+./configure.py --without-openssl

 ### Google Test

 This library can be installed directly from most Linux distributions.
 See your